RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

    Check **package cache** and **envs directories** entries in the above output.
-   There should be 2 lines for each, one referring to the system installed location (lines start with */opt/apps*) and another to your user location (line starts with */data/homezvol...*).
+   There should be 2 lines for each, one referring to the system installed location (lines start with :tt:`/opt/apps`) and another to your user location (line starts with :tt:`/data/homezvol`).

+   Note, by default conda does installations in $HOME and usually there is plenty of space in $HOME for multiple environments.

-   If there are missing entries that point to your user area, you will need to create a file in your $HOME using your favorite editor.
+   If there are missing entries which point to your user area, you will need to create a file in your $HOME using your favorite editor.
-   The file name is :tt:`.condarc` and the content is (substitute your version, home directory and user name):
+   The file name is :tt:`.condarc` and the content is similar to the following (substitute your version, home directory and user name):

    .. code-block:: console